1:2 Standalone USB Duplicator and Eraser for Flash Drives

 - Extremely versatile, duplicate from a USB Flash Drive to a HDD/SSD or other flash media through a USB dock, enclosure, or card reader

-Quick, hassle-free USB Flash Drive backups, data recovery and drive erasing
+Quick USB flash drive backups, data recovery and drive erasing

-Bit-by-bit Flash Drive imaging/cloning to create an exact replica of a source USB drive onto two target USB drives
+Create an exact replica of a source USB drive, including hidden data, onto two target USB drives

 |ALSO DEUTSCHLAND GMBH||2896923|